ReactPoland/React-Convention-Book/text/909_React_Convention.md

   return Object.assign({}, state)
 }
 ```

+That __DASHBOARD_VISITS_COUNT__ change was required because as was written earlier, we have modified the initalState's structure of the dashboard reducer (so we need also to change the function that handles it).

 As a final currently, we have a little improved dashboard with a list and the visitsCount also works as previously (alongside with improved dashboard's reducer):